norairlabs/docs-norairlabs-com/docs/sdk/protocol/terminlogy-and-definitions.md

 management system is implemented, allowing users to adjust its brightness.

 ## MBx24 (Modules Bay)
-The Modules Bay (MBx24) is a bay designed for 24 input/output modules.
+The Modules Bay (MBx24) is a bay designed for input and/or output modules.
 This peripheral supports up to 24 modules, such as switches and annunciators.
-It features 32 output connectors, 32 input connectors for attaching modules, and 32 VICe connectors.
+It features 32 output connectors, 32 input connectors for attaching modules and 32 VICe connectors.
 It also accommodates up to eight encoders and sixteen 7-segment display digits.

 ## WALL – Broadcasting Messages